aavanderleij/SLEAPyTracks/README.md

 This is a tracker for tracking exploration behavior of the red knot.
 Currently trained for use on red knot exploration tests.
 Runs a trained SLEAP model over multiple videos and returns tracking data as a csv file.

 With the update of SLEAP version 1.3.3, SLEAP also added the option to save in CSV but this wrapper adds minor quality of live changes.

 The main differences are:
-* SLEAPyTracks will search input directory (and all subdirectories) for videos and analyze all found mp4 files
+* SLEAPyTracks will search input directory (and all subdirectories) for videos and analyze all found mp4 files.
-* Slight changes in CVS output
+* Custom CVS output.

 ## Installation ##

 SLEAPyTracks uses the SLEAP library.
 So first we install SLEAP using miniconda.

-The following instructions are for Windows
+The following instructions are for Windows.

 ### Install Miniconda ###